valleyofdoom/PC-Tuning/README.md

   - [Process Hacker](https://processhacker.sourceforge.io) and [WindowsD](https://github.com/katlogic/WindowsD) can bypass several process-level protections through exploits but is not advised as they interfere with anticheats

 - It may be worth benchmarking the performance scaling of your application against core count as it may behave differently due to poor scheduling implementations from the application and/or OS.
 In some cases, it is possible that the application may perform better with fewer cores assigned to it via an affinity mask ([1](https://developer.nvidia.com/blog/limiting-cpu-threads-for-better-game-performance)).
-This will also give you a rough idea as to how many cores you can reserve with ReservedCpuSets
+This will also give you a rough idea as to how many cores you can reserve.
+In other cases, it can severely harm performance as there is a potential for the game to create more worker threads than CPUs due to the game only considering the amount of physical cores available hence, it is vital that performance scaling is measured

 ### 11.42.1.
 Starting a Process with a Specified Affinity Mask